OrfeasZ/Statman/README.md

    - Live tracking of the current difficulty setting
    - Ability to enable and disable cheats
    - Ability to enable unlimited saving/loading for all difficulties
+   - Hitman 2016 Mode (Experimental)

+### Hitman Blood Money: 2016 Mode

+This is currently a "custom" mode which makes the game not consider the location of your suit when calculating your rating.
+This is essentially a toggle that allows you to leave the level without your suit and still getting a Silent Assassin ranking.
+The plan for this is to get fledged out into a full mode, where you can create custom "gamemodes" where you can select (or create) a starting location anywhere on the map along with a starting disguise (based on available disguises on the level) and then proceed to play these gamemodes in corresponding levels.

 ### Screenshots